22 Apr Tech Equilibrium in Market Research

 Digital adaption can take different forms, including data analytics, visualizations, interactive portals, advanced analytics and modelling, etc.

-Technology makes these methods possible, but only talent can master them.
+The tech equilibrium makes these methods possible, but only talent can master them.
 Because when it comes down to it, a number should never be used in isolation for it to be relevant.
 It must also hold meaning.